 CAN-SPAM is a set of laws that outlines the rules for sending commercial emails in the United States.
 You can read more about the rules on the FTC website.

 GDPR, or General Data Protection Regulation, is a set of laws enacted in 2018, which outlines data protection and privacy requirements in the European Union.
 You can read more about how GDPR applies to commercial email at gdpreu.org.
 And MailPoet has also published GDPR: Get Ready for the New EU Privacy Law in Fifteen Minutes.

 For the record, MailPoet has a zero-tolerance policy towards spammers.
-If you’re found to be spamming, your account will be cancelled and you won’t refund.
+If you’re found to be spamming, your account will be canceled and you won’t get a refund.
 You can read the anti-spam policy here.

 For consumer email addresses, the average cost per 1,000 email addresses (often referred to as cost per mille or CPU) typically ranges from about $150-$350.
 That works out to $0.15- $0.35 per email address.
 Sound like a good deal?
 It isn’t.